 2 Core Courses (8 units)

-- English 200, Introduction to Graduate Studies (Satisfactory/Unsatisfactory)
+English 200: Introduction to Graduate Studies (taken as Satisfactory/Unsatisfactory)

-Five of these courses must satisfy the "breadth" requirement.
+Five courses must satisfy the breadth requirement (see below).

 At the discretion of the instructor and with the Graduate Adviser's approval, students may count one undergraduate 100-level course as one of their ten literature courses.

-Aside from the Introduction of Graduate Studies (ENL 200), no course graded Satisfactory-Unsatisfactory may count as one of the twelve required seminars.
+Aside from ENL 200, no course graded Satisfactory-Unsatisfactory may count as one of the twelve required seminars.
 Independent and group studies may not be taken for a grade.

-Students who enter the Ph.D. program without a M.A. degree may request instructions for completing the optional M.A. "en route" to the Ph.D.
+Additionally, students who enter the Ph.D. program without a MA degree may request instructions for completing the optional MA en route to the Ph.D. degree.